Best Practices

 Android

 Android is a far more flexible platform when it comes to multilingual mobile app development.
 The Google Play Store, where most Android apps are downloaded, supports 51 different languages.
 The platform itself is very flexible when it comes to support, though it is recommended that app sizes be between 40 and 60MB, depending on the type.
 Android offers a much simpler testing process and a ton of developer support to include the use of emulators.
 It even allows developers to run custom locale app tests for a specific region not explicitly supported by Android.
 Android localization is a far smoother process for companies.
 It's wise to start here to establish the basic framework of the strategy.
 We've seen many clients make the mistake of overlooking platform selection before they started their localization projects.
-This needs to be considered during the earliest phases of your project, as the platform will play a significant role in your testing process.
+When it comes to android app development services, the platform offers a great deal of flexibility and support for developers.
+The wide range of language support and customization options make Android a popular choice for multilingual mobile app development.
+Companies looking to localize their apps will find the process to be relatively straightforward on the Android platform.

 Focusing On Immersion in Testing Mobile App Localization